lucascortes/SwiftUnitTesting/README.md

 }
 ```

-And create a `Swinject` container
+And create a `Swinject` container.
+A *container* holds a set of *dependencies*.

 ```javascript
 let container = Container()
 ```
-We will associate protocols or type declarations with type constructors in containers.
-For example, the Book type is registered with a Book constructor associated that has the "KPSRC" code.
+We will associate *protocols or type declarations* with *type constructors* in containers.
+For example, the Book type is **registered** with a Book constructor associated that has the "KPSRC" code.

 ```javascript
 container.register(Book.self) { _ in Book(code: "KPSRC") }
 ```

-And we can get the actual instance by using the resolve method on the container
+And we can get the actual `Book` instance by using the **resolve** method on the container.
+We need to *unwrap* the return value because if the dependency is not found, it returns nil.

 ```javascript
 container.resolve(Book.self)!.code //returns "KPSRC"
 ```

-We could register the Library the following way
+We could register the Library by doing

 ```javascript
 container.register(Library.self) { r in Library(books: [r.resolve(Book.self)!]) }